timmons1234/project_template/README.md

 > * Project Title: Skill gap in Network/Security Engineering

 ## General Introduction
-The fields of Network and Security engineering face are at a crossroads: highly skilled personnel are needed but there is a lack of personnel who possesses this depth of knowledge.
+The fields of Network and Security engineering are at a crossroads: highly skilled personnel are needed but there is a lack of personnel who possesses this depth of knowledge available.

 The lack of highly skilled personnel creates a problem at all levels from auditors, trainers and consultants to subject matter experts (SMEs).
-The issue at hand is not just in getting a few more people to the right skill level but to find a way to better educate the majority to raise the overall skill level in the fields of Network and Security Engineering.
+The issue at hand does not just revovlve around getting a few more people to the right skill level but to find a way to better educate the majority in the industry to raise the overall skill level in the fields of Network and Security Engineering.
 How can companies train newly hired employees (whether they have just graduated from college or are new to the fields) up to qualified levels were they can make a contribution?
 How can these new members be elevated to higher levels?
 What is a realistic time frame for this to occur?

 The salary demands of highly skilled Network and Security Engineers also contributes to this skill gap.
 Those who have cultivated a high level of skill demand high costs for their services.
 This has lead companies to contract out these highly skilled Engineers when their expertise is needed.
 One downside to this method, and a contributor to the skill gap, is that these outside contractors provide little to no knowledge transfer when they perform their contracted duties (implementing a project, generating an audit).
-Even in situations where there is knowledge transfer from these experts, their lack of knowledge on what a company’s current employee's need make this knowledge transfer lacking at best.
+Even in situations where there is knowledge transfer from these experts to those at the compnay who hired them, their lack of knowledge on what a company’s current employee's needs are make this knowledge transfer lacking at best.

 This creates an overall problem within the industry because companies do not hire experts long term.
 They expect existing employees to increase their skill and knowledge levels to fill the various niche roles within the technology architecture.
-But with the do more with less mentality so common in our industries, it means experts are constantly jumping between projects and engaging in spin up on little used skills.
+But with the do more with less mentality so common in these industries, it means experts are constantly jumping between projects and engaging in spin up on little used skills.
 This leads to the need for a new training paradigm in these industries to use simulation based training techniques to help experts maintain their knowledge level and provide more customized training to those in companies who wish to improve their skills.